Buckminsterfullerene02/dev-guide/src/ModSupport/ModKits/DeveloperModkits/HowCooked.md

 Once all blueprints and other instancable actors are all opening without crashing the editor, you should now be able to open cooked levels *that do not contain any landscape data*.

-But since many levels do, you should fix the ability to open levels that contain landscape data.
+But if you have any levels that do, you should fix the ability to open levels that contain landscape data.
 This is something some thought wasn't easy with cooked editor, as even in UEFN you cannot open cooked levels.

 I spent time looking into it as it is extremely beneficial to allow the cooked levels to be openable: